CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 Drop transaction

 This operation drops a specified transaction.
 Dropping a transaction leverages RBF to replace the original transaction with a version that effectively cancels it.
 For more details about dropping a transaction, refer to [Drop a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#drop-a-transaction).
-A transaction can be sped up only if its status is `Broadcasting`.  <Note>This operation only applies to transactions from Custodial Wallets (Web3 Wallets), MPC Wallets and Smart Contract Wallets.
+A transaction can be sped up only if its status is `Broadcasting`.  <Note>This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.
 It does not apply to transactions on the following chains: VET, TRON, TVET, SOL, and TON.</Note>  You can use the `address` or `included_utxos` properties in the request body to specify the address or UTXOs that will cover the transaction fee.
 Generally, the transaction fee is paid by the original transaction's source.
 If that source's balance is insufficient, the specified address or UTXOs can be used to cover the fee.

 ### Example